cyclus/cyclus.github.com/source/user/tutorial/add_commod_recipe.rst

 commodities), complex instances of supply and demand are enabled.

-Finally, requesting facilities, institutions and regions may apply **preferences** to each potential request-bid pairing based on the proposed resource transfer.
+Finally, requesting facilities may apply **preferences** to each potential request-bid pairing based on the proposed resource transfer.
 Facilities can apply arbitrary complex logic to **rank the bids** that they have received, whether based on the quantity available in each bid or on the quality of each bid, and